 II Samuel 12:7 “And Nathan said to David, Thou art the man.”

-Thankfully David’s response was repentance.
+Thankfully, David’s response was repentance.
 He was forgiven and remained King.
 For the details of the story, I would suggest reading all of chapters 11 and 12 of II Samuel.
 You will also find the consequences of David’s disobedience.

 Nathan was truly the kind of friend that we all need.
-He was a close friend that David could trust.
+He was a close friend whom David could trust.
 He showed courage, love, trust, and loyalty to David throughout their lives.
 Nathan was committed to obeying God no matter what the cost was to him.
 David recognized this in his friend.
 I think that is why he listened when Nathan did not say what he wanted to hear.
 I think that is also why he named one of his own sons Nathan.